elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/symbol-type.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> As user objects belongs to another code, and that code also works with them, we should not just add any fields to it.
+  <div><strong>Interview Response:</strong> As user objects belong to other codes, and that code also works with them, we should not just add any fields to it.
 That is unsafe.
-But a symbol cannot be accessed accidentally, the third-party code probably will not even see it, so it is probably all right to do.
-You can really see it as property conflict resolution that ensures that both code bases do not conflict with one another.
+But a symbol cannot be accessed accidentally, the third-party code probably will not even see it, so it is probably all right.
+You can see it as a property conflict resolution that ensures that both code bases do not conflict.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />